youssefKetata/slack-cicd/README.md

 cicd_stack_jenkins.1.jft378dfo4tm@docker-desktop    | *************************************************************
 ```

-Open Jenkins (at [localhost:8000](http://localhost:8000/)), provide the password (in the capture above it is `18b9792120c6466f82f37c95363bc7bf`) and then click on the *Install suggested plugins* option.
+Open Jenkins (at [localhost:8000](http://localhost:8000/)), provide the password (in the screenshot above it is `18b9792120c6466f82f37c95363bc7bf`) and then click on the *Install suggested plugins* option.

 After the pluggins finish installing, in the *Create First Admin User* page, create the following user: